katsully/machines-learning-movement/README.md

 Already feel a little lost?
 It's ok, just roll with it.
 Today is a day to try something new, make mistakes (or completely mess up), and get out of your confort zone!
 This will be very technical (which is why I included all the code), but don't forget to have fun and don't be afraid to get a little creative with the instructions!

 ### Step 1: Processing & the Kinnect
+For this step we'll be using KinectRecordingMovement file.

 We'll be using the Kinect 2 for this part so you'll need a Windows computer and [Processing](https://processing.org/download/).
 You'll also need the KinectPV2 library which can be installed in the Processing IDE by going to Sketch->Install Library.